 - He didn’t ask: Can an Arminian preach the gospel in the most Christ-exalting way?

 The problem with this way of saying it is that it creates an unrealistic picture of what really happens in preaching.
 He treats gospel preaching as all there or not there at all.
-And when he says it this way, it is misleading, because, in fact, preachers — Arminian and Calvinist — always preach aspects of the gospel in different ways of saying the gospel with different emphases on the gospel.
-And all of us use language in preaching that at least sometimes is not perfectly clear as to whether the words that we are using carry a Calvinistic meaning or an Arminian meaning.
-They could go either way, depending on what you are intending by the words.
+And when he says it this way, it is misleading, because, in fact, preachers — Arminian and Calvinist — always preach aspects of the gospel, different ways of saying the gospel, different emphases of the gospel.
+And all of us use language in preaching that, at least sometimes, is not perfectly clear as to whether the words that we are using carry a Calvinistic meaning or an Arminian meaning; they could go either way, depending on what you are intending by the words.
 We don’t always specify.
 We can’t.
 We can’t qualify that often.

 So whether you are a Calvinist or an Arminian, you can’t qualify every sentence you speak as you preach Christ to make sure that every sentence carries a distinctive Calvinist or a distinctive Arminian meaning, which means that the same Bible sentences about the death and the resurrection of Jesus will be quoted by both preachers — both Calvinists and Arminians — and God can use those Bible sentences to save sinners, even if all the Arminian or all the Calvinist implications of those sentences are not made explicit.

 Gospel of Glory

 So here is the gospel.
 Let’s see if a Calvinist and an Arminian could say what I am about to say.
 I am going to preach the gospel now.